1connect/connection-blocker/README.md

 Add the following line to `/etc/hosts.allow`:
 ```
-ALL: ALL: aclexcec /root/geoblocker/geoblocker.sh %a
+ALL: ALL: aclexec /root/geoblocker/geoblocker.sh %a
 ```

 Then add to `/etc/hosts.deny`: